 Define the notes of a major scale of a given note.
 For example, D major:

 Find a formula for the chord.
 For example,

 1, ♭3, 5, ♭7for a minor 7th chord.

 Apply the formula – take the scale degrees defined by the numbers and apply accidentals if needed.
 For example, for D minor 7th chord notes would be

-D, F, A, Cbecause the 1st degree of D major is D, flattened 3rd degree is F, 5th degree is A, flattened seventh degree is C.
+D, F, A, Cbecause the 1st degree of D major is D, flattened 3rd degree is F, 5th degree is A, and flattened seventh degree is C.

 Which is the most fundamental chord in music?

 The most fundamental chord in music is the triad – a set of three notes.
 Depending on the types of thirds (intervals) used in the chord, you can have a major, minor, diminished, and augmented triad.

 What is a major chord in music?

 A major chord is a chord which consists of a root, a major third, and a perfect fifth.
 If the chord has only the three mentioned sounds, it is called a major triad.
 Other major chords include, for example, a major seventh chord and a major sixth chord.